ibm-cloud-docs/EventStreams/satellite.md

 7. Create the AWS access key and secret.

-   From the AWS Management Console,
+   From the AWS Management Console:
    1. Click **Security Credentials** in the top right corner.
    2. In the main **Your Security Credentials** pane, select **Access keys (access key ID and secret access key)**.
    3. Click **Create New Access Key** for CLI, SDK, and API access.